David Gries: Textbooks

 Gries' 1971 work Compiler Construction for Digital Computers was the first textbook to be published on designing and implementing language compilers.
 It was also one of the first textbooks to be written and produced using computers, in this case punched cards input to a text-formatting program that ran on an IBM System/360 Model 65; the early technology used eventually resulted in the book having a somewhat dated appearance.
 Compiler Construction for Digital Computers sold well and went through more than twenty printings, although over time it would be eclipsed in renown by "the Dragon Book", Alfred V. Aho and Jeffrey D. Ullman's 1977 volume Principles of Compiler Design.
 Nonetheless, Dutch computer scientist Dick Grune has written of Compiler Construction for Digital Computers that "entire generations of compiler constructors have grown up with it and they have not regretted it."

-The textbook An Introduction to Programming: A Structured Approach Using PL/I and PL/C was co-written with his computer scientist college Richard W. Conway and published in 1973.
+The textbook An Introduction to Programming: A Structured Approach Using PL/I and PL/C was co-written with his computer scientist colleague Richard W. Conway and published in 1973.
 It used the PL/C dialect developed at Cornell and went through several editions and adaptations.
 It stressed the discipline of structured programming throughout, becoming one of the most prominent textbooks to do so, and introduced considerations of program correctness, becoming the first introductory textbook to do so.